system76/docs/_articles/pop-keyboard-shortcuts.md

 ---
 layout: article
 title: Pop!_OS Keyboard Shortcuts
-description: Learn how master using Pop!_OS with your keyboard
+description: Learn how master using Pop!_OS with your keyboard.
 keywords:
   - keyboard
   - shortcuts